 Convertible note works around one simple condition.
 Investors invest in a startup in the form of short-term debt that is backed by a certain condition that mostly consists of a growth milestone.
 If a founder achieves that milestone in the given time, the debt converts into equity, and if not, the debt remains solid with growing interest.

 In other terms, the loan is paid in the form of equity only if growth milestones are achieved.
-This way founders can save themselves from paying huge sums of interest to the investors.
+This way founders can save themselves from paying huge sums of interest to investors.

 Founders need to have a keen understanding of all these terms and conditions before going for fundraising.
 Besides, understanding the sources of funding is also equally important.